olliejday/ug4_project/notes.md

 ______

 TODO:
+    - Work on env eg. reward function
+    - Work on human control to gather data
-    Get urdf for Franka + Barret
+    - Get urdf for Franka + Barret
         (bh_alone.urdf problems with pybullet?
 Perhaps bc no inertial)